-Normalisation is a digital signal processing function that's available in a lot of digital audio editing software.
-It scans through the programme material for the highest level, and if that level doesn't reach the maximum available dynamic range, the software boosts the overall signal so that the peak hits the highest level possible.
-For example, suppose you record a track of music and the highest peak registers at 6dB below the maximum available headroom.
-Normalisation brings the entire track up by 6dB.
-(Incidentally, most normalisation functions allow normalising to some percentage of the maximum available level; it needn't always be 100 %.)
+Normalisation is a digital signal processing function that’s available in a lot of digital audio editing software.
+It scans through the programme material for the highest level (Peak value), and if that level doesn’t reach the maximum available dynamic range, the software boosts the overall signal so that the Peak hits the highest level possible.
+For example, suppose you record a track of music and the highest peak registers at 6dB below the maximum available headroom (in this case 0).
+Normalisation (to 0 ceiling) brings the entire track up by 6dB.
+(Incidentally, most normalisation functions allow normalising to some percentage of the maximum available level; it needn’t always be 100 %.)
 There are a couple of problems though:

 • Because normalisation boosts the entire signal, the noise floor comes up as well.